Livingston, New Jersey: History

 Today, around 30,000 people live in this suburban community, which lies around an hour's drive from New York City.
 Its school system—which has been nationally recognized since 1998—and other programs have been drawing new residents to the town.
 Its population has maintained a level of diversity while the residents continue the tradition of community volunteerism.

 Geography

 According to the U.S. Census Bureau, the township had a total area of 14.12 square miles (36.57 km^{2}), including 13.79 square miles (35.7 km^{2}) of land and 0.33 square miles (0.86 km^{2}) of water (2.37%).
-Livingston is in the New York Metro Area.
+Livingston is in the New York metropolitan area.
 It is in southwestern Essex County.
-Within Essex County it is bordered by Roseland to the north, West Orange to the east, and Millburn/Short Hills to the south.
+Within Essex County it is bordered by Roseland to the north, West Orange to the east, and Millburn (including Short Hills) to the south.
 To the west it is bordered by Morris County communities Florham Park and East Hanover.
 The western border is the Passaic River.

 Localities and place names located partially or completely within the township include Cedar Ridge, Cheapside, Moorehoustown, Northfield, Washington Place and West Livingston.